jacobdbt2100/dbt_Core-Setup/README.md

 git push origin main       # Push local 'main' to remote 'origin'
                            # Does NOT set an upstream; future pushes require specifying remote and branch

-git push -u origin main    # Push local 'main' to remote 'origin'
+git push -u origin main    # Alternative to "git push origin main"
                            # Sets 'main' as upstream for the local branch
                            # Future 'git push' or 'git pull' can be done without specifying remote/branch